 Layer 1: Knowledge Graph Presence

 Your brand needs to exist in major knowledge graphs.
-Google Knowledge Graph is the most important — claim and optimize your Google Knowledge Panel through Google Business Profile, structured data, and consistent NAP across the web.
+Google Knowledge Graph is the most important — claim.
+Optimize your Google Knowledge Panel through Google Business Profile, structured data, and consistent NAP across the web.
 Wikidata is the second priority — create a Wikidata entry for your organization with complete attributes.
 If your brand meets Wikipedia notability criteria, pursue a Wikipedia article as the gold standard of entity definition.
+For a deeper dive, explore our guide on International SEO Meets GEO.

 Layer 2: Consistent Entity Representation